NolanSmug/NYC-Subway-Journey-Game/README.md

 Notice that each `Station` also has a list of transfers to other train lines that you can reach, meaning this file holds data for a **graph of the NYC Subway System**.

-I realized this thanks to CS 2250 Computability & Complexity, which taught me how that graphs are two-tuple.
+I realized this thanks to CS 2250 Computability & Complexity, which taught me how graphs are two-tuple.

 It will be interesting to see the game played out when I add the ability to transfer to other train lines at each station.